Five Large Dog Breeds For People That Like to Be Alone

 These big-boned mountain dogs have the heavy coat and the rugged appearance of a bear.
 These dogs can be any size, as long as it is big, and males weigh anywhere from 110 pounds and up.

 If you need a tough livestock guard because you still have wolves and bears running around your property, and don’t mind whatever else your dog might kill, this is a great choice.
+(Also, if you are interested, read the comment below from dogsrule3.)

 The “Harry Potter” dog is big and has a terrific growl.
 They have traditionally been used as guard dogs because of their size (males often reach 150 pounds) and fierce appearance, but some dog fanciers complain that they are so over bred that they no longer get around normally.